scottbarnesg/WeatherByLocation/README.md

 ## Commands

-- `set-weather-location`: set the location to be used to pull weather data from, by latitude and longitude.
+- `set-weather-location`: set the location to be used to pull weather data, by latitude and longitude.

     - Example usage: `/set-weather-location 30.266 -97.733`

+- `get-weather-location`: get the location currently in use to pull weather data, in latitude and longitude.

+    - Example usage: `/get-weather-data`

 ## External Services: